lkrms/pretty-php/docs/Rules.md

 <small>(mandatory, `processTokens()`, priority 40)</small>

-Changes to whitespace in non-constant strings are suppressed for:

-- inner siblings
-- every token between square brackets

-The latter is necessary because strings like `"$foo[0]"` and `"$foo[$bar]"` are unparseable if there is any whitespace between the brackets.
+In non-constant strings, whitespace between tokens is suppressed for inner siblings, and for every token between square brackets.
+(The latter is necessary because strings like `"$foo[0]"` and `"$foo[$bar]"` are unparseable if there is any whitespace between the brackets.)

 ### `NormaliseNumbers`